dmotte/smartchg/README.md

 Now we need to **fetch data** related to some asset.
 To do that, we can use https://github.com/dmotte/misc/blob/main/python-scripts/ohlcv-fetchers/yahoo-finance.py.

-TODO if needed (please check), note here that more than 1 year of data is needed

 > **Note**: in the following commands, replace the local path of the `invoke.sh` script with the correct one.

 ```bash